tiagocoutinho/multivisor/README.md

 You are free to choose the event listener name.
 As a convention we propose `multivisor-rpc`.

+NB: Make sure that `multivisor-rpc` command is accessible or provide full PATH.

 Repeat the above procedure for every supervisor you have running.